 - App metadata and account history

-It may also flag devices that use the same IP or Wi-Fi as a banned account.
-This includes home networks, hotspots, or anything you used while on Feeld.
+Feeld may flag devices that use the same IP or Wi-Fi as a banned account: home networks, hotspots, or anything you used while on Feeld.

-Paused or inactive Feeld accounts are deleted after 12 months, but some links persist longer, especially if they were flagged for guideline violations.
+Feeld deletes paused or inactive accounts after 12 months, but some links persist longer, especially if they were flagged for guideline violations.

-Go to support.feeld.co and use the live chat in the bottom right.
+Go to support.feeld.co and open the live chat in the bottom right.
 Select “My account is banned (existing user)”, enter your email, and write your message.

 Message Example: